-BSc (Hons) Applied Equine Science and Business
+BSc (Hons) Applied Equine Science and Business & BSc (Hons) Applied Equine Science and Business with Placement Year

-For Students Starting in Year One in Academic Year 2020-21
+For Students Starting Year One in Academic Year 2020-21

 NB

 The information contained in this document is intended only as a guide to the programme.
 It does not constitute a legally binding document or contract between the individual and the Royal Agricultural University.